 I always search the internet for a florist in the town the flowers will be delivered to.
 You have to use a credit card anyway and you will get more for your money.
 I call the recipient and ask for an honest evaluation of the gift so I can decide whether I will use that business again, or not.

 Cut flowers are a great decoration for anytime of year.
-This is a guide about cut flowers on a budget.
+This is a page about cut flowers on a budget.